randym/apic/README.md

 ### Change log

+#### 2013.10.08 version 0.0.5
+- Removed dependency on bootstrap-sass as it can conflict with repos that use their own bootstrap gem.

 #### 2013.10.05 version 0.0.4
 - Added support for declaring customized parameters in the APIc console UI.
 - Patched bug in action_params collection